-Anyone interested in obtaining additional information concerning the Town's budget is encouraged to contact the Finance Office at (978) 777-4966 or visit the Town's website at <https://www.middletonma.gov/> under the Budgets and Finance page.
+Anyone interested in obtaining additional information concerning the Town's budget is encouraged to contact the Finance Office at (978) 777-4966 or visit the Town's website at page.
 This page has all historical budget documents, quarterly financial reports, and any supplemental presentations and resources.